Garden Waste Collection Service FAQs

 Residents who require assistance need to contact us on 01424 451077 or email email@example.com to discuss your individual requirements.

-If your bin was not presented on the boundary of your property or it was contaminated with incorrect materials, you will need to wait for your next collection.
+If your bin was not presented within a metre of the highway, or it was contaminated with incorrect materials, you will need to wait for your next collection.

 The compost material is used to make various grades of soil conditioner which is used in the landscaping industry and for crop growing.
 This is available to purchase at the Pebsham Household Waste and Recycling site, off Bexhill Road.